Renal cystic diseases in children

 Renal cysts occur in a variety of diseases in children (table 1).
-Cysts may be due to nonhereditary fetal malformations, genetic disorders, or they may be rarely acquired.
+Cysts may be due to nonhereditary fetal malformations or genetic disorders, or, rarely, they may be acquired.
 Cysts may also occur as an isolated finding or as part of a syndrome.

 An overview of the different forms of pediatric renal cystic disease will be reviewed here.

 Cystic renal dysplasia, defined by microscopic features, is due to renal parenchymal malformation of the fetal kidney.
 As a result, the kidney contains primitive ducts and cysts, and nonrenal tissues such as cartilage, fat, and hematopoietic tissue.
 (See "Overview of congenital anomalies of the kidney and urinary tract (CAKUT)", section on 'Renal parenchymal malformations'.)